canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/host-your-code-on-launchpad.rst

 for merging into your trunk, or any other branch associated with your project.

-Read the full guide to :ref:`hosting code in Launchpad <using-launchpad-with-bazaar>`.
+Read the full guide to :ref:`working with merge proposals <create-and-manage-a-merge-proposal>`.